-5.1.7.1.2 Basic parameters of orthogonal frequency division multiplexing
+1.7.1.2 Basic parameters of orthogonal frequency division multiplexing

-There are three types of subcarrier spacing parameter, 19.53KHz, 39.0625KHz and 78.125KHz, in which 19.53KHz, 39.0625KHz is optional for product implementation.
+In Sub-6GHz band, there are three types of subcarrier spacing parameter, 19.53KHz, 39.0625KHz and 78.125KHz.
+In mmWave mode, 50MHz, 100MHz, 200 MHz,400MHz and 1GHz bandwidths are supported.
+When the bandwidth in mmWave mode is less than 1GHz, the sub-carrier spacing is 390.625KHz.
+The sub-carrier spacing is 976.5625 KHz when the bandwidth in mmWave mode is 1GHz.

-With each type of subcarrier spacing parameter, different bandwidths are supported This clause describes the parameters of OFDM with different subcarrier spacing and bandwidth settings.
+With each type of subcarrier spacing parameter, different bandwidths are supported.
+This clause describes the parameters of OFDM with different subcarrier spacing and bandwidth settings.

-The basic parameters of OFDM are shown in Tables 35, 36 and 37.
+The basic parameters of OFDM are shown in Table 44 to Table 51.
 It should be noted that the NFFT values in those tables are the number of subcarriers which occupy the whole bandwidth.
 It is implementation related to choose different number of points of FFT operation.

 Two cyclic prefix (CP) lengths are supported: normal CP and short CP.
-Only normal CP is supported in low error mode.
+The cyclic prefix is generated by copying the last Nfft/4 (normal CP) or Nfft/8 (short CP) sample points from each OFDM symbol after IDFT.

-Table 35
+Table 44